PRACTICE DIRECTION 58 – COMMERCIAL COURT

 At the pre-trial review, the court will set a timetable for the trial, unless a timetable has already been fixed or the court considers that it would be inappropriate to do so or appropriate to do so at a later time.

-Case management where there is a Part 20 claim
+Case management where there is a counterclaim or other additional claim

-Paragraph 5 of Practice Direction 20 applies, except that, unless the court otherwise orders, the court will give case management directions for Part 20 claims at the same case management conferences as it gives directions for the main claim.
+Paragraph 5 of Practice Direction 20 applies, except that, unless the court otherwise orders, the court will give case management directions for counterclaims or other additional claims at the same case management conferences as it gives directions for the main claim.

 Evidence for applications